The Engineering ToolBox Web Google

 Boyle's Law (Mariotte's Law)

-Boyle's law (Mariotte's Law) states that in a perfect gas where mass and temperature is kept constant - the volume of the gas will vary inversely with the absolute pressure.
+Boyle's law (Mariotte's Law) states that in a perfect gas where mass and temperature are kept constant - the volume of the gas varies inversely with the absolute pressure.

 Boyle's law can be expressed as